Skip to main content

 • Monitor Resource Usage: Running multiple instances can consume additional system resources.
 Keep an eye on CPU and memory usage to ensure your system can handle multiple bots without slowing down.

-Step 5: Scaling Up Your Trading Bot farm
+Step 5: Scaling Up Your Trading Bot Farm

 As you get comfortable with running multiple instances, you might want to scale up.
 Here are some tips for efficient scaling: